Magda-Elkot/Real-time-Face-Mask-Detection/README.md

   A machine learning model was created using the MobileNetV2 architecture and a dense output layer with a softmax activation function.
   The model was compiled using the Adam optimizer and categorical crossentropy loss function, and trained on the training data for 10 epochs.

+## Model Training
+During the training of the model, we monitored the training and validation loss to ensure that the model was not overfitting.
+The plot below shows the training and validation loss over 10 epochs

 # Real-time Face Mask Detection
   Finally, the model was deployed for real-time face mask detection using OpenCV to capture video from the user's webcam.
   The model predicts whether the person in the video is wearing a face mask or not, and displays the result in real-time on the video feed.